polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/04 - License terms.md

 _"linking"_ to GPL code.
 This results in that you can consume a GPL library, in for instance C#, and the effective result, becomes that this library you create in C#, can for all practical concerns be consumed more or less like an LGPL library.
 Implying you only have to distribute the C# code that wraps this GPL library, and not necessarily your entire solution's code.
-This is because of the loosely binding between Active Event assemblies, does not create a _"derivated work"_, or in any ways _"links"_ between the different assemblies.
+This is because of that the loosely binding between Active Event assemblies, does not create a _"derived work"_, or in any ways _"links"_ between the different assemblies.

-So basically, you can consume GPL CLR libraries and modules as if they were LGPL libraries.
+So basically, you can consume GPL Active Event assemblies as if they were LGPL libraries.

+### Phosphorus Five is free and gratis for developers

+The proprietary license for Phosphorus Five is sold on a _"per server basis"_.
+This implies that if you are a software developer, creating software for others - You don't need to purchase a license, and only the customer, who wants to actually host your work needs to obtain a license.
+If you're a developer working as a consultant, creating software for customers of you - You can use the Open Source version, as long as you make sure your customer obtains a _"commercial license"_ to run your work, when he deploys his solution on his server.

+**Notice**, you will need one license for every server you are running Phosphorus Five.

+A proprietary license allows for using every major version of the system within the period you obtained your license.
+If you for instance obtains a license for the 8.0 version, you can use the same license for the 8.1, 8.2, 8.x etc version.
+You only have to obtain a new license during _"major version changes"_, such as for the above example when I release the 9.0 version.

-#### Quid pro quo and dual licensing options
+### Quid pro quo and dual licensing options

 Phosphorus Five is distributed under the idea of _"Quid Pro Quo"_, which translates into _"Something for Something"_.
 The idea is that either you create Free and Open Source Software yourself, or